26 Best Trip-Planning Hacks Straight From Travel Agents

 On the topic of lost luggage—no one ever thinks it will happen to them.
 But even if you don't have a tight connection, a number of factors can cause your bag to get delayed.
-Amina Dearmon, owner and travel advisor at Perspectives Travel, suggests printing a copy of your itinerary and packing it on top of your checked luggage, so airlines can easily return it to you.
+This is why Amina Dearmon, owner and travel advisor at Perspectives Travel, suggests printing a copy of your itinerary and packing it on top of your checked luggage, so airlines can easily return it to you.

 Buy a colorful passport cover.

 Kim Parizek of Boutique Travel Advisors suggests getting "a very colorful and flat passport holder that is easy to find in a flash."
 She personally carries a pink one, which allows her to spot the passport in her carry-on amidst the chaos of customs or security.

 It's long been a commonly held belief that Tuesday is the cheapest day of the week to book flights.
 Ivan Saprov, founder and CEO of flight-booking site Voyagu, says this is true, but he adds that there are other hacks, too.

 "Booking a flight in the middle of the night could also save you money," he shares.
 "According to our experience, airlines release better seat availability at 4-5 a.m., when there is less activity in the market.
 This is because airlines use a revenue management system to control how they distribute seats, and they release cheap seats during off-peak hours to attract customers."